Market News for SMBs

 Ocean Freight Market Forecast for 2025

-There hasn’t been a dull moment in freight over the past few years and 2025 promises its own set of changes and challenges.
-Here are some key factors to look out for:
+There hasn’t been a dull moment in freight over the past few years and 2025 has already been off to a turbulent start.

 New or Increased Tariffs on US Imports